nggit/tremolo-docs/middleware.md

         response.set_status(405, 'Method Not Allowed')
         response.set_content_type('text/plain')

-        """Halt with return.
+        # Halt with return.

-        The request will end at this point.
+        # The request will end at this point.
-        The next middlewares (if any), and handlers will not be executed.
+        # The next middlewares (if any), and handlers
-        """
+        # will not be executed.
         return b'Request method %s is not supported!' % request.method

 @app.route('/hello')